-ForwardHealth companion documents provide trading partners with useful technical information on ForwardHealth's standards for nationally recognized electronic transactions.
+ForwardHealth companion guides and payer sheet provide trading partners with useful technical information on ForwardHealth's standards for nationally recognized electronic transactions.

-The information in companion documents applies to BadgerCare Plus, Medicaid, SeniorCare, WCDP (Wisconsin Chronic Disease Program), and WWWP (Wisconsin Well Woman Program).
-Companion documents are intended for information technology and systems staff who code billing systems or software.
+The information in companion guides and payer sheet applies to BadgerCare Plus, Medicaid, SeniorCare, WCDP (Wisconsin Chronic Disease Program), and WWWP (Wisconsin Well Woman Program).
+Companion guides and payer sheet are intended for information technology and systems staff who code billing systems or software.

-The companion documents complement the federal HIPAA Implementation Guides and highlight information that trading partners need to successfully exchange electronic transactions with ForwardHealth, including general topics such as the following:
+The companion guides and payer sheet complement the federal HIPAA Implementation Guides and highlight information that trading partners need to successfully exchange electronic transactions with ForwardHealth, including general topics such as the following: